-In my earlier years of recording I used to post mixes to home recording message boards with the hope of receiving positive feedback.
-These early recordings were done at home with a small interface I’d purchased, which came bundled with an early version of Cubase.
+In my earlier years of recording, I used to post mixes to home recording message boards with the hope of receiving positive feedback.
+I made these early recordings at home with a small interface I’d purchased, which came bundled with an early version of Cubase.
 After finally getting the hang of using a DAW and after a few unfinished demos, I eventually had a track ready to post for mix critiquing.
 The first reply I got back was, “drums sound phasey.”

 I knew I forgot something… except, I didn’t know what the hell phase was.
 Did he mean the CAD drum microphone pack I got for Hanukkah didn’t yield major label results right out of the box?!
 I wouldn’t have put it on my holiday list if I had known that!

 I’ll start by saying that asking for advice on a message board can be good and bad.
 Regardless, you must proceed with extreme caution.
 Posting my question did introduce the concept of phase to me, something that would have otherwise taken me longer to learn about.
-And the person was right, my recordings were out of phase.
+And that person was right.
+My recordings were out of phase.
 But you should still be careful.
-With every correct answer there are so many more wrong answers.
+With every correct answer, there are so many more wrong answers.

-Since starting Audio Hertz I’ve had wonderful interactions with a lot of people but I’ve also had some interactions with people that are not very knowledgeable and have no problem arguing their incorrect point.
-Now this is okay, I understand it is just a by product of the internet and anonymity, however, it can do damage to your learning process if people are giving you bad information.
+Since starting Audio Hertz, I’ve had beautiful interactions with a lot of people, but I’ve also had some interactions with people that are not very knowledgeable and have no problem arguing their incorrect point.
+Now, this is okay, I understand it is just a by product of the internet and anonymity but, it can do damage to your learning process if people are giving you wrong information.

-First, we need to find out if your over heads are in phase with each other, then if everything else is in phase to the overheads, then if the individual elements are in phase with each other.
+First, we need to find out if you’re overheads are in phase with each other, then if everything else is in phase to the overheads, then if the individual elements are in phase with each other.

-The easiest way to tell if something is in phase or out of phase is if when you flip the polarity it should sound worse (when a phase relationship is worse you’ll hear less low end and smearing of frequencies).
+The easiest way to tell if something is in phase or out of phase is if when you flip the polarity, it should sound worse (when the phase relationship is worse you’ll hear less low end and smearing of frequencies).
 That means that the microphones have a good phase relationship and when you flip the polarity it puts turns that good relationship into a bad one.